AutodeskGames/stingray-docs/source/interactive_help/lighting_rendering/lighting/light_baking/bake_lightmaps.md

 Next to your level's resource file, the baker also creates a *.baked_lighting* resource.
 This file records the lightmaps generated for your level, and which meshes each map is associated with.

-You don't have to do anything with the generated lightmap textures or the *.baked_lighting* file in order for the lightmaps to show up in your game; the engine handles it automatically.
+You don't have to do anything with the generated lightmap textures or the *.baked_lighting* file in order for the lightmaps to show up on your objects; the engine handles it automatically.
 However, you might want to use the ~{ Texture Manager }~ to configure the way the textures are processed and compressed when they are compiled for each platform.
 Baked lightmaps automatically get tagged with the `Lightmap` texture category, so you can easily find them in the **Texture Editor**.

 >**Tip:** To delete all baked lightmaps, click **Clear** (**Window > Lighting > Light Baking**).
 Lightmaps are removed and no longer appear in the `<level_name>-lightmaps` subfolder.